betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

-For tests involving software simulation of GN&C sub-systems, a key concern was whether those simulations faithfully represented the behavior of the actual hardware as well as the spacecraft in which they are housed including such key issues engine performance, fuel slosh and even structural responses of the spacecraft under torques and loads imposed by engine and thruster firings.
+For tests involving software simulation of GN&C sub-systems, a key concern was whether those simulations faithfully represented the behavior of the actual hardware and spacecraft in which it was housed including such key issues as engine performance, fuel slosh and even structural responses of the spacecraft under torques and loads imposed by engine gimbaling and thruster firings.

 ![](agc_alldig_sim_compare.png)